Why do dogs and cats develop acne and how to treat it?

 Dog hiding face

 Believe it or not, acne in pets is as common as in human teenage years.
-Canine acne is an inflammatory ailment of the sensitive mouth area on the lips, chin, and the muzzle’s skin.
+Canine acne is an inflammatory ailment of the sensitive mouth area on the lips, chin, and muzzle skin.

 In mild acne cases, dogs will develop bumps or pimples (zits) on their skin.
 Dog acne can lead to extended swelling of the lips and muzzle, bleeding scars, or crusts on the face in more severe cases.
 When left untreated, acne can result in permanent scarring.